Skip to main content

 Programme Aims

 The programme aims at upgrading teachers’ knowledge and skills in the teaching of English at primary level.
-It will focus on areas of English language knowledge and skills relevant to the current needs of teachers in the local school sector with particular emphasis on the implementation of recent updates in the English language curriculum.
+It will focus on areas of English language knowledge and skills relevant to the current needs of teachers in the local school sector with particular emphasis on the implementation of recent updates in the English Language curriculum.

 The aim of the programme is to enhance teachers’ knowledge and skills in the teaching of English at primary level.